Delta passengers frustrated, resigned over huge delays

 APOLOGIES AND SNACKS

-At Hartsfield-Jackson Atlanta International Airport, Delta's largest hub, the baggage claim area was eerily empty around 9:30 a.m.
-(1330 GMT) with virtually no flights arriving.

-Hundreds of people flying to Guatemala for a religious mission filled the waiting area, with several saying they had no idea if their flight would take off on time.

-In Minneapolis, Delta employees offered snacks and drinks to passengers whose flights were grounded.
+In Minneapolis, Delta employees offered apologies along with snacks to passengers whose flights were grounded.

-A similar scene unfolded in Newark, where apologetic airline workers pushed carts loaded with bags of chips and bottled water along a queue of passengers that snaked through Terminal B.
+In Newark, airline workers pushed carts loaded with bags of chips and bottled water along a queue of passengers which snaked through Terminal B.

 Near the end of the line, Daniel and Laura Merza and their two children still hoped to make it to Tampa, Florida, for a vacation.
 They were booked to fly via Detroit, but Laura Merza said she thought she saw her flight switched to Atlanta online before Delta's website stopped working for her.